Bank of America Chicago Marathon: Tips for Training & Race Day

 Known for its fast pace and magnificent views downtown and adventurous route through 29 neighborhoods, the Bank of America Chicago Marathon is among North America’s most competitive courses.

-So, when is the Chicago Marathon slated to start in 2022?
-The 44th running of the Bank of America Chicago Marathon kicks off on Sunday, October 9, 2022.
-As for the exact starting time, when the Chicago Marathon starts will vary.
+So, when is the Chicago Marathon slated to start in 2023?
+The 45th running of the Bank of America Chicago Marathon kicks off on Sunday, October 8, 2023, in Grant Park.
+As for the exact starting time, the Chicago Marathon has a variety of start times.
 Runners start in the following groups (or waves):

 • Marathon Wheelchair Start (men): 7:20 a.m.